-3.1.2 Productivity and Next Number Task.
+3.1.2 Productivity and Next Number performance.
 The Productivity classification, above, was one of two measures of decade+unit rule knowledge that we explored in this study.
 We also tested this using the Next Number task.
 Here, we asked how our two candidate measures of decade+unit rule knowledge were related to one another.

 First, we found that Productive Counters (71% correct; SD = 27%) significantly outperformed Non-Productive Counters (28%; SD = 26%) on the Next Number task (t(120) = -8.76, p < .001).
 However, recall that Productive Counters included children who could count to 99 on their own (IHC ≥ 99) and those who could not (IHC < 99).
-As shown in Fig. 3, Productive Counters with IHC ≥ 99 performed close to ceiling on the Next Number task (M = 91%, SD = 15%), likely because all the items tested were within their familiar count sequence.
+As shown in Fig. 4, Productive Counters with IHC ≥ 99 performed close to ceiling on the Next Number task (M = 91%, SD = 15%), likely because all the items tested were within their familiar count sequence.
 To obtain a stronger, more conservative test of our hypothesis that Productive Counters could utilize a decade rule to succeed on this task, we excluded Productive Counters with IHC ≥ 99 from the following analyses.
+Additionally, because Productive Counters have higher Initial Highest Count and age than Non-Productive Counters, we deployed a regression strategy to include those two covariates.